-The Director-General of Conservation is a party to this GMCP to ensure that the relevant provisions of these Acts, which the Director-General of Conservation administers, in particular that matters identified in Objective 1 of the GMCP are to be met.
+The Director-General of Conservation is a party to this GMCP to ensure that the relevant provisions of these Acts, which the Director-General of Conservation administers, in particular that matters identified in Objective 1(b) and 1(c) of the GMCP are met.

-It is also relevant to note that the Ngāti Kuri Claims Settlement Act 2015, Ngātīakoto Claims Settlement Act 2015, and the Te Aupōuri Claims Settlement Act 2015 all contain provisions relating to a 'korowai redress' which set-out co-governance arrangements for conservation land known as the 'Korowai for Enhanced Conservation'.
-The Korowai for Enhanced Conservation recognises the historical, spiritual and cultural association Ngātīakoto, Te Aupōuri, Te Rarawa and Ngāti Kuri iwi have with conservation land and the roles that the hapū and marae of each undertake as kaitiaki of the whenua and taonga of the conservation estate.
+It is also relevant to note that the Ngāti Kuri Claims Settlement Act 2015, Te Aupōuri Claims Settlement Act 2015, Ngāti Akoto Claims Settlement Act 2015, and the Te Rarawa Claims Settlement Act 2015 all contain provisions relating to a 'korowai redress' which set-out co-governance arrangements for conservation land known as the 'Korowai for Enhanced Conservation'.
+The Korowai for Enhanced Conservation recognises the historical, spiritual and cultural association Ngāti Akoto, Te Aupōuri, Te Rarawa and Ngāti Kuri iwi have with conservation land and the roles that the hapū and marae of each undertake as kaitiaki of the whenua and taonga of the conservation estate.